-(2) The interviewers and their training.
+2-The interviewers and their training

-All the interviewers attended a five days training course before starting the fieldwork.
-One manual was distributed and explained during the training.
-A general guidelines' manual containing information about the objectives of the survey, the organisation of it, legal and administrative aspects around the survey, fieldwork aspects (how to contact the household, how to introduce oneself, who answers which questions, time delays, ...) and the content and correct completion of the questionnaires.
+All the interviewers attended a five-day training course before starting the fieldwork.

+A manual was distributed and presented during the training.
+A "general guidelines' manual" containing information about the objectives of the survey, the organization of it, legal and administrative aspects related with it, fieldwork aspects (how to contact the household, how to introduce oneself, who answers which questions, time delays, e.t.c.) and the content and correct completion of the questionnaires.